tervoju/home_service_robot/src/README.md

 - initially show marker to be picked up from pickup zone
 - hide the marker once robot reach the pickup zone and wait 5 sec to simulate a pickup
-- shos the marker at the drop off zone once robot reaches it
+- shows the marker at the drop off zone once robot reaches it

+# node or modules

+## add_marker
+ROS node to show markers (either on pickup or dropoff) based on estimated position.

+## map

+new simple building, world and map created for this home service robot

+## pick_object
+ROS node to move turtlebot based on target pickup and dropoff zones.

+## scripts
+all scripts to test and develop home service robot

 # ROS libraries

 wiki.ros.org/gmapping